lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Source and Rate buttons use background `#444444` with white text across themes for consistency.
     - Source button in `ResultsLayout2.tsx` uses `bg-[#444444]` and matching border/hover.
     - Rate button in `RoundResultsPage.tsx` uses `bg-[#444444]` and matching border/hover.
-  - Home buttons are round with a subtle rainbow gradient background matching the design reference.
+  - Primary round action buttons are round with a subtle rainbow gradient background matching the design reference.
     - Use: `rounded-full text-black border-none bg-gradient-to-r from-pink-300 via-orange-300 via-yellow-300 via-green-300 to-green-300 hover:opacity-90`.
     - Implemented in:
-      - Top-right HUD Home in `src/components/navigation/GameOverlayHUD.tsx`.
+      - Top-right HUD Settings gear in `src/components/navigation/GameOverlayHUD.tsx` (replaces previous Home icon).
+Clicking opens `GlobalSettingsModal`.
-      - Desktop and mobile Home in `src/components/layouts/GameLayout1.tsx`.
+      - Desktop and mobile Home buttons in `src/components/layouts/GameLayout1.tsx`.
       - Lobby Home in `src/pages/Room.tsx`.
   - Round header text size reduced by one step (Tailwind `text-lg`) in `src/components/results/ResultsHeader.tsx`.
-  - Home button remains light grey and consistently styled across pages.
+  - Home button (where present) remains light grey and consistently styled across pages; in-game HUD now uses a Settings gear instead of Home.

   - When card and Where card affordances:
     - When the year is not selected, the inline year input on the `When?` card shows placeholder text "Choose a year".